phlalx/bellman/README.md

 ```

 Upon creation, a node is provided with the total number of nodes on the network,
-its global identifier, the number of its neighbors, and a send function that
+its global identifier, the number of its neighbors, and a `send` function that
 it uses to asynchronously send messages to its neighbors.

 A node must also implement a function `execute` which is called by the
-*scheduler* when a *local event* is delivered.
+scheduler when a *local event* is delivered.

 Local events are of two types.
-Meta events are controling events that are used
+* `Meta` events are controling events that are used
-by the simulator to act on the nodes (Currently, only `start` but it could be extended to model failure simulation or  topology change...).
-Message events
+by the simulator to act on the nodes (Currently, only `start` but it could be
+extended to model failure or topology change...).
-pertain to the algorithm being simulated.
-Eventually, messages are delivered
+* `Protocol` messages.
+Eventually, messages are delivered over a local link
-over a local link which is known to the receiving node.
+   which is known to the receiving node.

 ```
 type t =
   | Meta of Mevent.t